Two-field inflation from one complex scalar with symmetry breaking: Slow-roll and slow-turn parameters

 \section{Slow-roll and slow-turn parameters}

-In the space of field $\varphi^a$, the velocity is given by its derivative with respect to the e-folding, i.e., $d\varphi^a/dN$, and the (covariant) acceleration of the field vector is $\eta^a=d^2\varphi^a/dN^2+\gamma^a_{bc}(d\varphi^c/dN)(d\varphi^b/dN)$.
-The slow-roll and slow-turn parameters are defined by the (half) size of the velocity vector and the parallel and vertical components of the acceleration vector as~\cite{Peterson:2010np}:
+In this appendix, we present the definitions and expressions for the slow-roll and slow-turn parameters that characterize the multi-field inflation dynamics.
+These quantities describe, respectively, the magnitude of the field velocity and the curvature of its trajectory in field space.

-For the acceleration vector, dividing by the speed $v$ implies to express the rate of the change of the field velocity.
-When the slow-roll and slow-turn approximation are satisfied, $\varepsilon,\, |\eta_\parallel|/v,\, \eta_\perp/v \ll 1$, these parameters can be explicitly written by the inflaton potential and the field space metric, as given in \eqref{formula:epsilon}--\eqref{formula:etaPerpov}.
+In the field space spanned by $\varphi^a$, the field velocity is given by its derivative with respect to the e-folding number, $d\varphi^a/dN$, while the (covariant) acceleration of the field vector is defined as $\eta^a=d^2\varphi^a/dN^2+\gamma^a_{bc}(d\varphi^c/dN)(d\varphi^b/dN)$.
+The slow-roll and slow-turn parameters are expressed in terms of the norm of the velocity vector and the parallel and perpendicular components of the acceleration vector as~\cite{Peterson:2010np}:

-We here present the slow-roll and slow-turn parameters in our two-field inflation model, especially in the approximation used in the text.
+For the acceleration vector, dividing by the speed $v$ expresses the rate of change of the field velocity relative to the expansion rate.
+When the slow-roll and slow-turn approximations hold, $\varepsilon,\, |\eta_\parallel|/v,\, \eta_\perp/v \ll 1$, these parameters can be explicitly written in terms of the inflaton potential and the field-space metric, as given in Eqs.~\eqref{formula:epsilon}--\eqref{formula:etaPerpov}.